omerfarukz/blog.zor.lu/_posts/2022-10-15-hidden-gem-dataflow.markdown

 date:   2022-10-11 22:35:35 +0300
 categories: Task parallel library, dotnet
 ---

-Do you need to execute taks in chain like pipeline and configure these to multithreaded without having a haedache?
+Do you need to execute tasks in a chain like a pipeline and configure these to work multithread without having a headache?
 Data flow may help you.

 Last week I was looking for a library for my ETL(Extract Transform Load) tasks.
 The task is based on transferring data from different kinds of sources to another.
 So, data sources and targets were completely different kinds of animals.
 While looking for mature ETL libraries I also read DataFlow documents because most dotnet libraries rely on that.
 I already used DataFlow for other cases in the past few years of course because it is efficient to have control over parallel tasks.

 I have implemented a benchmark tool named WebBen[chmark].
 An action block to fetch/invoke an http(s) page store statistics over throughput.
 I have to send a concurrent request as I can.
 But I never need to have a chain of them.
 I confess I am impressed.
 DataFlow may your favourite for your next project.

 It is very easy to have a flow using the internal API of dotnet.
-No need to use another library for solving dozens of tasks your own.
+No need to use another library for solving dozens of tasks on your own.
 If you have a library not based on DataFlow, do not worry about it.
 Using an existing code base is probably easier than you think.

 In basic, there are three kinds of interface.
 These are called a block because they are designed to link one or more to the next one or another.
 We can configure all blocks for their parallelism and bounded capacities individually.